As with any research experiment, it’s vital that you validate your CRISPR-driven gene editing. At a minimum, you will need to confirm:

 The simplest way to check for protein expression is by western blot using a well-validated antibody.
 When possible, it is preferential to select an antibody that recognizes an epitope towards the N-terminus of the expected indel to detect if a truncated form of the protein is being expressed.

 As with any other experimental design, consideration should be paid to ensure strong controls are in place.
 Controls should be included with each experiment, run in parallel, and with the same reagents.
 The two fundamental controls for a gene-editing experiment can be grouped as positive and negative.

 A negative control demonstrates that the observed change is a direct result of the introduced mutation and not due to other non-specific effects.
 A typical negative control consists of all the necessary CRISPR reagents to perform gene editing but uses a gRNA that does not recognize any sequence in your experimental system.
 Off the shelf negative controls that have been designed not to target any region in the human, rat, or mouse genome are available from the Sigma-Aldrich® portfolio.

 A positive control demonstrates that the CRISPR reagents and delivery method used are working as expected in your experimental setup.
 This is important in cases where the experiment produces a negative result (or no observed change), as it allows you to confirm this is not due to your experimental design.
 A typical positive control consists of all the necessary CRISPR reagents required to perform gene editing along with a gRNA that has previously been shown to successfully target another gene in your system.
 We offer a range of validated controls in a variety of delivery formats that can be used to validate your CRISPR system.

 CRISPR Validation Summarized

 A well-conceived CRISPR experiment includes a strong plan for validation and controls.
-Proper validation of both gene editing and loss of expression will significantly improve your ability to identify potential problems and correct, as necessary.
+Proper validation of both gene editing and loss of expression (or gain of expression for gene activation studies) will significantly improve your ability to identify potential problems and correct, as necessary.